SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

     Syntax: option(*setting*, *value*)

-	This is not a typical predicate, but can be used to alter the behaviour of the rule execution during runtime. *Setting* can be
+	This is not a typical predicate, but can be used to alter the behavior of the rule execution during runtime. *Setting* can be

     - OccurCheck